MInduDev/Learning/CSS/Task 8/README.md

-# Task8 -  Laundry Service Responsive Website
+# Task 8 - Laundry Service Mobile Menu

-## Overview
+## About Project

-This project is a responsive Laundry Service landing page created using HTML and CSS.
+This project is a Laundry Service landing page created using HTML and CSS.

+In this task I learned how to create a mobile menu using the CSS :focus pseudo-class without using JavaScript.

 ## Features

-- Responsive Navbar
+* Responsive Navbar
-- Hamburger Menu for Mobile View
+* Mobile Hamburger Menu
-- CSS Focus Pseudo Class Menu Toggle
+* CSS Focus Pseudo Class
+* Flexbox Layout
-- Responsive Hero Section
+* Responsive Hero Section
-- Flexbox Layout
-- Tablet and Mobile Optimized Design

 ## Technologies Used

-- HTML5
-- CSS3
-- Flexbox
-- Media Queries
+* HTML
-- CSS Pseudo Classes
+* CSS

-## Folder Structure

-Laundry-Service/
-│
-├── index.html
-├── style.css
-└── README.md
+## How to Run

+1. Download the project folder.
+2. Open the folder in VS Code.
+3. Make sure index.html and style.css are in the same folder.
+4. Open index.html in your browser.
+5. Resize the browser window to check mobile view.

+## What I Learned

+* How to use Flexbox
+* How media queries work
+* How the :focus pseudo-class works
+* Difference between desktop and mobile layouts
+* How absolute positioning is used for menus

 ## Author